Myer's Nonpareil

 Tree

-Straight, stout growth, forming a compact head.
-An annual bearer producing fruit uniform in size.
+The tree is of straight, stout growth, forming a compact head.
+It is a far more upright grower than Cogswell.
+Myer's Nonpareil is an annual bearer of fruit uniform in size.

 Fruit